 - Supports healthy skin and hair

-- Accelerates healing from temporary skin damage
+- Accelerates recovery rate of temporary skin damage

 - Helps to maintain prostate, liver, kidney, adrenal, and gastrointestinal health